frhumphries/stedwardwebsite/content/pages/live.md

 - Friday May 15
   - 9:15a Holy Mass
   - 12:00p DriveThru Confessions
-  - 3:00p Holy Hour with the Chaplet of Divine Mercy, Rosary & Evening Prayer
 - Saturday May 16
-  - 9:15a Holy Mass
+  - 5:30p Holy Mass

 --

 - Sunday May 17
-  - 8:15a Holy Mass (Traditional Latin Form)
-  - 9:15a Holy Mass
+  - 9:00a Holy Mass _(Live-streamed)_
-  - _NB.
-Method of Holy Communion depends upon the status of quarantine and the decision of Gov. JBE._
 - Monday May 18
-  - 9:15a Holy Mass
-  - 12:00p DriveThru Confessions
+  - _In an effort to get back to a normal schedule, no public Mass will be scheduled on Mondays.
+Fr.
+Ryan usually offers a private Mass around 9am.
+If he decides to live-stream or invite public attendance, it will be posted on his own twitter or the parish facebook page.
+See below for links to those pages._
 - Tuesday May 19
-  - 9:15a Holy Mass
+  - 9:00a Holy Mass
   - 11:00a COVID-Catechism
 - Wednesday May 20
-  - 9:15a Holy Mass
+  - 9:00a Holy Mass
 - Thursday May 21
-  - 8:30a _Fr Chris Decker's Mass from Livonia_ (at [Facebook](https://www.facebook.com/cdecker) or [Youtube](https://www.youtube.com/catholicunderground))
+  - 8:30a _Fr Chris Decker's Mass from Livonia_ (on [Youtube](https://www.youtube.com/catholicunderground))
-  - 9:15a Holy Mass (Traditional Latin Form) - The Ascension of the Lord & Fr.
+  - 9:00a Holy Mass (Traditional Latin Form) - The Ascension of the Lord & Fr.
 Ryan's 15th Anniversary of Ordination
   - 11:00a COVID-Catechism
 - Friday May 22
+  - 5:00p Confessions (in the Confessional)
-  - 9:15a Holy Mass
+  - 5:30p Holy Mass
-  - 12:00p DriveThru Confessions
-  - 3:00p Holy Hour with the Chaplet of Divine Mercy, Rosary & Evening Prayer
 - Saturday May 23
+  - 5:00p Confessions (in the Confessional)
-  - 9:15a Holy Mass
+  - 5:30p Holy Mass

 --

 - Sunday May 24
-  - 8:15a Holy Mass (Traditional Latin Form)
-  - 9:15a Holy Mass
+  - 9:00a Holy Mass _(Live-streamed)_
-  - _NB.
-Method of Holy Communion depends upon the status of quarantine and the decision of Gov. JBE._
 - Monday May 25
-  - 9:15a Holy Mass
-  - 12:00p DriveThru Confessions
+  - _In an effort to get back to a normal schedule, no public Mass will be scheduled on Mondays.
+Fr.
+Ryan usually offers a private Mass around 9am.
+If he decides to live-stream or invite public attendance, it will be posted on his own twitter or the parish facebook page.
+See below for links to those pages._
 - Tuesday May 26
-  - 9:15a Holy Mass
+  - 9:00a Holy Mass
   - 11:00a COVID-Catechism
 - Wednesday May 27
-  - 8:30a _Fr Chris Decker's Mass from Livonia_ (at [Facebook](https://www.facebook.com/cdecker) or [Youtube](https://www.youtube.com/catholicunderground))
+  - 8:30a _Fr Chris Decker's Mass from Livonia_ (on [Youtube](https://www.youtube.com/catholicunderground))
-  - 9:15a Holy Mass (Traditional Latin Form)
+  - 9:00a Holy Mass (Traditional Latin Form)
 - Thursday May 28
-  - 9:15a Holy Mass
+  - 9:00a Holy Mass
   - 11:00a COVID-Catechism
 - Friday May 29
+  - 5:00p Confessions (in the Confessional)
-  - 9:15a Holy Mass
+  - 5:30p Holy Mass
-  - 12:00p DriveThru Confessions
-  - 3:00p Holy Hour with the Chaplet of Divine Mercy, Rosary & Evening Prayer
 - Saturday May 30
+  - 5:00p Confessions (in the Confessional)
+  - 5:30p Holy Mass

+--

+- Sunday May 31
+  - 9:00a Holy Mass _(Live-streamed)_
+- Monday June 1
+  - _No public Mass is scheduled on Mondays.
+Fr.
+Ryan usually offers a private Mass around 9am.
+If he decides to live-stream or invite public attendance, it will be posted on his own twitter @frhumphries or the parish facebook page @StEdwardTallulah.
+See below for links to those pages._
+- Tuesday June 2
+  - 9:00a Holy Mass
+- Wednesday June 3
+  - 9:00a Holy Mass _(Live-streamed)_
+  - The CU Catecast _(Formerly "COVID-Catechism", Live-streamed)_
+- Thursday June 4
+  - 9:00a Holy Mass
+- Friday June 5
+  - _Fr.
+Ryan sometimes offers a private Mass around 9am.
+If he decides to live-stream or invite public attendance, it will be posted on his own twitter @frhumphries or the parish facebook page @StEdwardTallulah.
+See below for links to those pages._
+  - 5:00p Confessions
+  - 5:30p Holy Mass _(Live-streamed)_
+- Saturday June 6
+  - 5:00p Confessions
-  - 9:15a Holy Mass
+  - 5:30p Holy Mass

 <!--
 - Sunday
-  - 8:15a Holy Mass (Traditional Latin Form)
-  - 9:15a Holy Mass (English, Ordinary Form)
+  - 9:00a Holy Mass _(Live-streamed)_
-  - 11:00a _Fr Chris Decker's Mass from Livonia_ (at [Facebook](https://www.facebook.com/cdecker) or [Youtube](https://www.youtube.com/catholicunderground))
 - Monday
-  - 8:30a _Fr Chris Decker's Mass from Livonia_ (at [Facebook](https://www.facebook.com/cdecker) or [Youtube](https://www.youtube.com/catholicunderground))
-  - 9:15a Holy Mass (Traditional Latin Form)
-  - 12:00p DriveThru Confessions
+  - _No public Mass is scheduled on Mondays.
+Fr.
+Ryan usually offers a private Mass around 9am.
+If he decides to live-stream or invite public attendance, it will be posted on his own twitter @frhumphries or the parish facebook page @StEdwardTallulah.
+See below for links to those pages._
 - Tuesday
-  - 8:30a _Fr Chris Decker's Mass from Livonia_ (at [Facebook](https://www.facebook.com/cdecker) or [Youtube](https://www.youtube.com/catholicunderground))
-  - 9:15a Holy Mass (Traditional Latin Form)
+  - 9:00a Holy Mass
-  - 11:00a COVID-Catechism
 - Wednesday
-  - 8:30a _Fr Chris Decker's Mass from Livonia_ (at [Facebook](https://www.facebook.com/cdecker) or [Youtube](https://www.youtube.com/catholicunderground))
-  - 9:15a Holy Mass (Traditional Latin Form)
+  - 9:00a Holy Mass _(Live-streamed)_
+  - The CU Catecast _(Formerly "COVID-Catechism", Live-streamed)_
 - Thursday
-  - 8:30a _Fr Chris Decker's Mass from Livonia_ (at [Facebook](https://www.facebook.com/cdecker) or [Youtube](https://www.youtube.com/catholicunderground))
-  - 9:15a Holy Mass (Traditional Latin Form)
+  - 9:00a Holy Mass
-  - 11:00a COVID-Catechism
 - Friday
-  - 8:30a _Fr Chris Decker's Mass from Livonia_ (at [Facebook](https://www.facebook.com/cdecker) or [Youtube](https://www.youtube.com/catholicunderground))
+  - _Fr.
+Ryan sometimes offers a private Mass around 9am.
+If he decides to live-stream or invite public attendance, it will be posted on his own twitter @frhumphries or the parish facebook page @StEdwardTallulah.
+See below for links to those pages._
+  - 5:00p Confessions
-  - 9:15a Holy Mass (Traditional Latin Form)
+  - 5:30p Holy Mass _(Live-streamed)_
-  - 12:00p DriveThru Confessions
-  - 3:00p Holy Hour with the Chaplet of Divine Mercy, Rosary & Evening Prayer
 - Saturday
+  - 5:00p Confessions
-  - 9:15a Holy Mass (English, Ordinary Form)
+  - 5:30p Holy Mass
  -->

 ## Watch (and\or Rewatch)